nnellans/bash-guide/README.md

   ```
 - For portability reasons, it is commonly recommended to use a shebang like this
 - This version will run the first `bash` found in your `$PATH` variable
-- This may not work for 100% of cases either, because `env` may not always be found under `/usr/bin` on all systems
+- This also may not work for 100% of cases, because `env` may not always be found under `/usr/bin` on all systems

 ---